fbpx

 A nursing home can still be liable if the facility’s management was negligent itself.
 For example, if a nursing home hires a person with a higher likelihood of abuse, like a history of assault or termination from other nursing homes for misconduct, you might hold the employer liable for negligent hiring.

-An employer must perform the necessary background checks to determine that a person is fit for the job, and if a nursing home hires someone with red flags on their record, the employer can be liable for any actions that employee engages in on the job, even if it is intentional abuse.
-Further, employers must exercise due care and diligence not only in the hiring of employees but also in their supervision.
+An employer must perform the necessary background checks to determine whether a person is fit for the job.
+If a nursing home hires someone with red flags on their record, the employer can be liable for any actions that the employee engages in on the job, even if it is intentional abuse.
+Further, employers must exercise due care and diligence not only in hiring employees but also in their supervision.

 Negligent Supervision of Nursing Home Employees

-Nursing homes are also responsible for the supervision of employees.
+Nursing homes are also responsible for supervising employees.
 Once they hire someone, they cannot simply let them act however they wish with residents.

 Supervisors should: